robbie888/OWASP_Top10/JuiceShop/Level 2 Challenges.md

 After trying a few different variations of the password to login we end up with `Mr. N00dles` as the login.

-No we're logged in as MC SafeSearch!
+Now we're logged in as MC SafeSearch!

 ## Meta Geo Stalking